code-423n4/2023-11-shellprotocol/README.md

 * Deploying an adapter with invalid parameters
 * Integrating with a malicious primitive may result in harmful behavior due to lack of re-entrancy checks since ocean's security in this case is completely dependent on the primitive's security
 * external contract risk (curve in this case)
+* Any re-entrancy issues arising due to a malicious primitive being called by the ocean initially
+* Refer to this [doc](https://docs.google.com/document/d/1HJpomEsY4dAyXsQ3MF27YFaX74QS4EE05f76ikLg25c/edit) for a full explanantion on the ocean from a re-entrancy perspective

 # Overview